DominusExult/fluidsynth-sans-glib/README.md

+# Retired because of obsolence

+Current Fluidsynth git and the upcoming 2.5 version of Fluidsynth supports building without the need of GLib, hence this fork of a fork is no longer needed, will be retired and will receive no further updates.

 This is a merge of [chirs241097](https://github.com/chirs241097)'s patch with upstream FluidSynth.
 I have only tested this with a build for macOS and playing back with [Exult](https://github.com/exult/exult).
 Original content of the patch below: